MundeepL/Pi-SSTV/README.md

 As it is requires a license to transmit on certain FM frequencies, please read the [legal warning](#warning-and-disclaimer).

 ## Compatibility
-This piece of software is designed to work will most versions of the Raspberry Pi up.
-The installation is designed to be done on Raspbian (lite or full), which is the Official Raspberry Pi Operating System.
+This piece of software is designed to work on all versions of the Raspberry Pi including the 4!.
+The installation is designed to be done on Raspbian, which is the Official Raspberry Pi Operating System.
 From testing, the operating system must be from at least 2015 as the `rpi-mailbox` driver is not included in earlier versions.
-Furthermore, I could not get it to operate on the latest image as `libgd2-xpm-dev` is no longer in the repositiry, therefore meaning I was unable to compile the software.
-As a result, I used the 2017-09-07 build which can be found [here](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-09-08/) and this worked flawlessly.
-As a result, there is no guarantee that it will work on Raspberry Pi models more recently than this.
-I will, however, try to get it to work on newer builds of Raspbian so that it can be used on the Raspberry Pi Zero W and 4b models.
+To have the greatest chance of the software working, it is recommended to use a fresh install of Raspbian as it has the most up to date drivers with support for the latest versions of the Pi.

 ## How it works
 This program generates an FM modulation, with RDS (Radio Data System) data generated in real time, which isn't particularly relevant for ham radio, but it has the capabilities.
 PiFM modulates the PLLC instead of the clock divider for increased signal purity, meaning that the signal is also less noisy.
 For the PLLC modulation to be stable there is an additional step.
 Due to the low-voltage detection, the PLLC frequency can be reduced to a safe value in an attempt to restrict crashes.
 When this happens, the carrier freqency changes based on the GPU frequency.
 To prevent this, we can tweak the GPU freqency to match the safe frequency.
 Now when due the low voltage detection occurs, the PLLC frequency changes to safe value, meaning nothing happens since the normal value and safe value are identical.